 RN to BSN Online Program

-DNI’s RN to BSN online program opens the door to nursing jobs in a variety of healthcare-related fields—including mental health, consultation, social assistance, and government.
-With four distinct concentrations, BSN degree graduates will be able to pursue a Bachelor of Science in Nursing in an online nursing program with specializations that will bring them to the forefront in various areas of nursing.
+DNI’s RN to Bachelor’s of Science in Nursing (BSN) online program opens the door to nursing jobs in a variety of health care related fields—including mental health, consultation, social assistance, and government.
+With four distinct concentrations, this BSN program gives students the ability to pursue a degree in an online program that can help bring them to the forefront of the nursing field.

 BSN Nursing Degree Concentrations

 - Transcultural Nursing

 - eHealth and Telemedicine